Faleonfall/Dex/README.md

 # Dex

-A SwiftUI app inspired by the world of **Pokémon**.
+A SwiftUI app inspired by the world of Pokémon.
-Explore, search, and favorite your favorite creatures — all within a polished, immersive interface powered by SwiftData.
+Explore, search, and favorite your favorite creatures - all within a polished, immersive interface powered by SwiftData.

 ---